Skip to content

 From a row, the available actions are Apply, Export, and Delete.
 Above the list, a primary Take snapshot button creates a new entry, and an Import button brings in a snapshot file from disk.

-Inside the application, open the Snapshots panel and click Take snapshot.
+Open the Snapshots panel and click Take snapshot.

 1. Locate the snapshot in the list and click Apply on its row.

 2. A confirmation dialog appears summarizing what will be replaced.
-Read it carefully — this action overrides the live configuration.
+Read it carefully, this action overrides the live configuration.

 ⚠️